List of kings of Mari

 The city of Mari in modern Syria was ruled by several dynasties in the Bronze Age.
 The history of the city is divided into three kingdoms.
+Rulers in orange are legendary figures with notably uncertain historicity.

 First kingdom

 The Sumerian King List (SKL) records a dynasty of six kings from Mari enjoying hegemony between the dynasty of Adab and the dynasty of Kish.
 The names of the Mariote kings were damaged on the early copies of the list, and those kings were correlated with historical kings that belonged to the second kingdom.
 However, an undamaged copy of the list that date to the Old Babylonian period was discovered in Shubat-Enlil, and the names bears no resemblance to any of the historically attested monarchs of the second kingdom, indicating that the compilers of the list had an older and probably a legendary dynasty in mind, that predate the second kingdom.